Dental Implants in Longueuil

 Dental implant and crown

-(Offers end February 28th, 2022 and applies on implants made by BioHorizons).
+(Offers ends in 2024 and applies on implants made by BioHorizons).
 All lab work included.
 Offer may not be combined with any other sale, promotion, discount or offer.
-Implants in anterior aesthetic zones: $3500.
+Implants in anterior aesthetic zones: $3800, posterior implants: $3600.
 Does not include other dental work.

 Average Cost of Dental Implants